bgandon/killbill-simple-tax-plugin/README.md

 ===========================

 This OSGI plugin for the [Kill Bill](http://killbill.io) platform implements tax codes with fixed tax rates and cut-off dates.
 Tax codes can be associated to products of the Kill Bill catalog, or specifically set on invoice items.

+Tax codes can apply to “the whole world” in a single-country scenario, or they can be subject to some basic territorial restriction.
+Currently, they can be restricted to countries only, and this country must match exactly the tax country that customers accounts are decorated with.

 Taxable invoice items then get properly taxed, with the applicable rate, as specified in tax codes.
 Regulation-specific rules can be adapted with custom